Herndon Monument: Herndon Monument Climb

 The monument is the site of the annual Herndon Monument Climb, known colloquially as the "plebes-no-more" ceremony.
-First-year students at the academy, known as plebes or freshmen, are expected to work together to scale the monument, with the goal of replacing a plebe "dixie-cup hat" on top with an upperclassman combination cover.
+First-year students at the academy, known as plebes or freshmen, are expected to work together to scale the monument, with the goal of replacing a plebeian "dixie cup" hat on top with an upperclassman's combination cover.
 Before the climb, the monument is customarily greased by upperclassmen with as much as 50 pounds of vegetable shortening, though some years have opted for no grease.
 This campus tradition marks the official end of the plebe year.

-It is a Naval Academy tradition that the midshipman who replaces the dixie cup hat will be given the Superintendent's combination cover or shoulder boards.
+It is a Naval Academy tradition that the midshipman who replaces the dixie cup will be given the Superintendent's combination cover or shoulder boards.
 Superstition holds that he or she will be the first of his or her class to make flag rank, although this has never actually occurred.

 The academy began recording times in 1959.
 In 1962, Midshipman 4th Class Ed Linz scaled the monument with the aid of a cargo net.
 Using such devices is now banned.

 The record was set in 1969, when Midshipman 4th Class Larry Fanning climbed the ungreased monument in 1 minute and 30 seconds.

 Midshipman 4th Class Michael J. Maynard of the Class of 1975 scaled the monument in 20 minutes in 1972, believed to be the fastest time since the tradition of greasing the monument began.

 Before the 2010 Herndon Monument climb, Superintendent Vice Admiral Jeffrey Fowler publicly indicated dissatisfaction with the risk of injury associated with the climbing tradition.
-Vice Adm.
 Fowler ordered the Brigade of Midshipmen not to slather the monument with lard "to improve the safety of the event".
 His successor, Vice Admiral Michael Miller, reinstated the tradition in 2011, saying, "Conducting the ceremonial climb in the same manner as so many previous classes helps to instill spirit and camaraderie among plebes and better links them to the many classes that have gone before them.
 The Herndon Monument climb serves as a useful event in reinforcing teamwork, organization and leadership."